 This pretty Worcestershire church gains most of its visitors from local walkers or cyclists.
 Members of the local community support the church on an ad hoc basis, though this is not currently a formal arrangement with The Churches Conservation Trust.
-Signatures in the visitor book indicates support for the church and for The Churches Conservation Trust throughout the town and from tourism.
+Signatures in the visitor book indicates support for the church and for The Churches Conservation Trust from tourists and pilgrims.